"I have had

 Just crate her up and ship her here, and send her C.O.D2

-(Promo shot for the Stevedore Steve Show.
-A picture resides on the wall of the current CITY-TV studio in the CHUM-CITY building, Queen St. West, Toronto)
+A picture currently resides on the wall of the CITY-TV studio in the CHUM-CITY building, Queen St. West, Toronto)

 I remember this one guest - and Gini can back me up on this one; I didn't know the guy from Adam.
 Here we are shooting - and in those days we did it live-to-tape - and this fella non-chalantely opens the door of the stove and spits into it!
 3